Morpho-lang/morpho/help/errors.md

 ## IntgrtrRlUnavlb
 [tagintgrtrrlunavlb]: # (intgrtrrlunavlb)

-This error occurs when no quadrature rule is available that matches the provided integrator method dictionary:
+This error occurs when no quadrature rule is available that matches the provided integrator method dictionary, including `"hybrid2d"` used outside two dimensions:

     var method = {"rule": "invalid", "degree": 100}
     // Causes 'IntgrtrRlUnavlb' if no matching rule